in2code-de/lux/Documentation/Technical/Campaigns/UtmGenerator.md

 | `utm_term`                                       | Optional: Searchterm (mostly used in ads)         | `productname`                                          |
 | `utm_content`                                    | Optional: Description of the ad                   | `add1`                                                 |

-LUX tracks all of those GET parameters automatically and can be analysed in Analyse backend module.
+**Note:** LUX tracks all of those GET parameters automatically and can be analysed in Analyse backend module.
+This means that you don't have to use the build in UTM generator or to add all possible options to your system.
+Tracking starts as soon as ANY UTM parameter is given to a page request.

 So, if you want to boost a landing page or a product page, you have to create a lot of URIs with those parameters.
 We want to make marketeers life easier by creating an URI UTM generator tool, that can be used to create URIs for your